Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 The other night, I was on the phone with my mom when she brought up a segment she’d just seen on Meet the Press.

 “Did you hear Olivia Munn had breast cancer?” she asked.
-“She said a free test showed she was high risk, and that’s how they found it.”
+“She said a free test called the breast cancer risk assessment showed she was high risk, and that’s how they found it.”

 My mom knows what I do – I’m a genetic counselor – so of course this piqued her interest.
 But she had one big question:

-It turns out Olivia Munn was referring to something she called a Lifetime Risk Assessment, which helped identify her as high-risk and led to an MRI that ultimately detected her breast cancer early.
+It turns out Olivia Munn was referring to something she called a Lifetime Risk Assessment, which helped identify her as high-risk for breast cancer and led to an MRI that ultimately detected her breast cancer early.

 If my mom didn’t know what that test was, I realized that lots of other women might be wondering the same thing.